 Unfortunately, this code doesn't work.
 That is because our act method is in Person which is an Actor.
 The getWidth() and getHeight() methods are in World.
+After all, they are supposed to give the width and height of the world, not an actor.
 In order to call them, we have to have an object of type World.
-We don't want just any world either, we want the world that our person is part of.
+We don't want just any instance of World either, we want the world that our person is part of.
 Fortunately, the Actor class has a method that will do this for us.
 If you go back and look in the API for Actor you will see that there is a method called getWorld() that returns an object of type World.
 Once we have that object, we can call getWidth() and getHeight() on it.
 This working code is shown here.

 '''

-public void act()
+public void act() {

-{

-int x=Greenfoot.getRandomNumber(getWorld().getWidth());
+int x = Greenfoot.getRandomNumber(getWorld().getWidth());

-int y=Greenfoot.getRandomNumber(getWorld().getHeight());
+int y = Greenfoot.getRandomNumber(getWorld().getHeight());

 setLocation(x,y);

 }

 '''

 This is using the longer form of the method call where we have to explicitly provide an object to call the method on and use the dot notation to say that we are doing something with that object.
-Put this code in and compile the program then click the Act button.
+Put this code in and compile the program then click the "Act" button.
 The behavior should be the same as what you saw before, but this code is now more general because it will work for any sized world.

-Now we are ready to write the code we set out to add to our person to make it so that the person "walks" to the right.
+Now we are ready to write the code we set out to add to our person to make it so that the person "walks" down.
 The question is, how do we do this?
-We know that locations with bigger x values are to the right.
+We know that locations with bigger y values are further down.
 The problem is that we want the player to take one step each time act is called.
 So we want the x part of the location to be one bigger than what it already was.
 So to do this we need to get the current position in both x and y.
-The x we want to make bigger and the y we want to leave the same.
+The y we want to make bigger and the x we want to leave the same.
 To get the current location we need to consult the API again.
 It turns out there are methods in the Actor class called getX() and getY() that tell us the current location of the actor.
+So instead by programmers who make mistakes.
+Despite this, the use of the term bug is still ubiquitous.

-So instead of setting our variables x and y equal to constants or random numbers, we can set them to the current position with a little math for offsets.
+of setting our variables x and y equal to constants or random numbers, we can set them to the current position with a little math for offsets.
 This gives us the following code.